arctelix/.dotsys/README.md

 Any files in a topic's bin directory will be available in your shell environment, bash, zsh, etc...

-### *.stub
+### \*.stub

-Collects user data required for a topic and sources .topic files from other topics.
-Jusst add an uppercase variable in curly braces and dotsys will prompt the user for input and store the data locally.
+Sources .topic files from other topics, sources your custom settings from the corresponding .symlink, provides any required boilerplate, and collects data required for a topic.
+Data collection uses *stub template variables* (all caps in curly braces).
+All topic specific variables are prefixed with `TOPIC`.

 For example the built in gitconfig.stub includes:

-    name = {TOPIC_USER_NAME}
+    name = {TOPIC_GLOBAL_AUTHOR_NAME}
-    email = {TOPIC_USER_EMAIL}
+    email = {TOPIC_GLOBAL_AUTHOR_EMAIL}
+    helper = {CREDENTIAL_HELPER}

-When dotsys sees the variable names and the data is not already stored it will promt the user:
+When dotsys sees the variable names and the data is not already stored it will prompt the user:

-    What is your git user name?
+    What is your git global author name?
-    What is your git user email?
+    What is your git global author email?

+Some basic default values are builtin, such as:
+TOPIC_USER_NAME
+TOPIC_USER_EMAIL

+### \*.vars

+Provides values for stub template variables as required.
+Functions are lower case versions of their corresponding stub template variable.
+See .dotsys/builtins/git/gitconfig.vars for more.

+    global_author_name () {
+        echo "$(whoami)"
+        return 1
+    }

+User specific data must return 1 for user confirmation of the returned value.
+Return 0 for system data that doe not require user confirmation.

 ### .<topic>

-Any topic in dotsys can source files from other topics, just give the file an extension with the same name as the topic.
+Any topic in dotsys with a stub file can source files from other topics, any file found with an extension matching the topic name will be added to the stub file.

 ##### The following are built in to dotsys:
 |file extention|purpose                                                             |